iotaledger/tips/text/0017-message/0017-message.md

 ### Serialization Example

 Below is a serialized valid message with the indexation payload.
 The index is the "SPAM" ASCII string and the message is the "Hello Iota"
 ASCII string.
-The [Message PoW Hash](https://github.com/Wollac/protocol-rfcs/blob/message-pow/text/0024-message-pow/0024-message-pow.md) would have
-  10 trailing zeroes for the given nonce in this example.
+The message PoW Hash would have 10 trailing zeroes for the given nonce in this example.
 Bytes are expressed as hexadecimal numbers.

 [Version] **`01`** [Parent 1] `F532A53545103276B46876C473846D98648EE418468BCE76DF4868648DD73E5D` [Parent 2] `78D546B46AEC4557872139A48F66BC567687E8413578A14323548732358914A2` [Payload Length]
 *`1100000000000000000000000000000000000000000000000000000000000000`*[Payload Type]**`02`**[Index] *`04`*`5350414D` [Data]*`0A`*`48656C6C6F20496F7461`[Nonce]`5d38333333333333`